ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 ### My Starred

-Selecting **My Starred** from the navigation menu opens a view onto all the content a user has collected into their My Starred Group.
+Selecting **My Starred** from the navigation menu (or from the user dropdown in the main menu) opens a view onto all the content a user has collected into their My Starred Group.
 The idea is for this page to function as a shortcut for users to quickly navigate to the content on the instance in which they are most interested.

 Starred items in this space are grouped into buckets that reflect their nature: **Projects**, **Texts**, **Text Sections**, **Resource Collections**, and **Resources**.
 Unlike the homepage for a Reading Group, it is not possible to reorder or add context to the materials gathered here.